Fish49/MusicTyper/README.md

     - casting from time to frequency does the reciprical of the time ( frequency(5s) would be 0.2hz )
     - frequency and time cant be casted to or from amplitude.
 - ### Addition:
-    - adding two sound waves is the same as playing them at the same time, it simply overlays them together
+    - adding two signals is the same as playing them at the same time, it simply overlays them together
     - adding two frequencies, time scales, or amplitude units will give the numerical sum of their values
     - adding two numbers gives their sum
+    - adding a signal with an amplitude offsets the whole signal by that amplitude ( mostly for masking )
 - ### Multiplication:
-    - multiplying two sound waves will give their product at each index. if the waves arent the same length, any overhang will be set to zero
+    - multiplying two signals will give their product at each index. if the signals arent the same length, any overhang will be set to zero
     - multiplying a sound wave with a number will multiply it by that number at every index ( scaler multiplication )
     - multiplying a sound wave with an amplitude will scale it down by that amplitude